 You need to nurture your relationship with your audience and let them know they can depend on when you’re going to give them new episodes.
 Having content ready helps you with being as consistent as you can.
 Nothing can beat trust when it comes to creating a loyal audience.

 Scheduling interviews means you need to have the perfect link with a set number of weeks or days that you’re available to record but also you need to be able to provide people with an idea of your podcast format.

-As I promised, the palate is coming back.
+As I promised, the pilot is coming back.
 You can use the pilot to showcase to your potential interviewee what they can expect from a podcast.
 It doesn’t matter if it’s fully scripted or free flow.
 People want to know what they’re getting themselves into.
-12 weeks before your podcast launches is also the perfect time to get the contact of all of your interviews is, as well as any information for your introductions and notes.
+12 weeks before your podcast launches is also the perfect time to get the contact of all of your interviewees, as well as any information for your introductions and notes.

 Bonus: we asked each guest if they could also suggest the name of another guest for future seasons.